axelberndt/Raspberry-Pi-Tools/README.md

 After the next reboot the script will run in background and allow you to control the Master volume via a rotary encoder.
 To access a different ALSA channel or have access to the separate output lines (e.g., left and right from a stereo channel) have a closer look into the code and find the corresponding comments and code lines in method `rotaryInterruptA()`.
 Further documentation of the `alsaaudio` package can be found [here](http://larsimmisch.github.io/pyalsaaudio/libalsaaudio.html#mixer-objects).

+### Combined Shutdown/Reboot and Volume Control

+The Python script `ShutdownRebootVolumeControl.py` is a combination of `ShutdownRebootButton.py` and `VolumeRotaryControl.py`.
+It is handy for those who use a rotary switch.
+To use it place it on your Pi, e.g. in `/home/pi/myTools/`, and add the line

+`python /home/pi/myTools/ShutdownRebootVolumeControl.py&`

+to `/etc/rc.local` before `exit 0`.

 ### More to come
 ...